MikkelSol/Portfolio/README.md

 Link to project: https://github.com/MikkelSol/skiTesting/tree/master

 PS: I included this project as it is my most interesting and advanced project I have done.
-It also covered the learning goals of software development and project management.
+It also covered the learning goals of software development and project management, and helped me develop critical thinking and creativity.

 # Leonardo Project